-Foods that contain lots of fiber tend to be difficult for people with UC to digest.
+Foods that contain a lot of fiber tend to be difficult for people with UC to digest.
 Whole grain flour is high in fiber because it hasn’t had the germ or bran removed.

 You should avoid eating food made from any whole grain flour, such as: